CMSgov/dpc-static-site/common/docsV1.md

      -d @practitioner.json</code></pre>

 ### Add Multiple Practitioners
-The Practitioner endpoint supports a $submit operation, which allows you to upload a Bundle of resources for registration in a single batch operation.
+The Practitioner endpoint supports a $submit operation, which allows you to upload a bundle of resources for registration in a single batch operation.

-Each individual Practitioner Resource in your Bundle must satisfy the requirements on how to add a [Practitioner Resource](#add-a-practitioner), otherwise a 422-Unprocessable Entity error will be returned.
+Each individual Practitioner Resource in your bundle must satisfy the requirements on how to add a [Practitioner Resource](#add-a-practitioner), otherwise a 422-Unprocessable Entity error will be returned.

 <div class="download_btn--container">
   <a href="{{ site.url }}/assets/downloads/practitioner_bundle.json" class="ds-u-padding-x--3 ds-u-padding-y--1 ds-c-button--primary ds-u-font-weight--bold download_btn" download>Sample practitoner_bundle.json</a>